rvl-lab-utoronto/drake-tamp/test/README.md

 # Test

-This directory contains tests used for debugging
+This directory contains scripts and notebooks used for debugging